computational-expression/activity10/README.md

 - Practice using `__init__` constructor and `self` keyword

 ## Overview
 Build a progress tracker for **CIS students at Allegheny College**!
-Create a `CISMajor` class to track student name, major, and credits completed.ajor Progress Tracker �
+Create a `CISMajor` class to track student name, major, and credits completed.

 ## Learning Objectives
 - Create a class from scratch with attributes and methods